-The table below highlights the achievements to date, and those future activities which are anticipated to take place in our move to becoming a Greener Building Society:
+The table below highlights the achievements to date, and those future activities which are anticipated to take place in our move to becoming a greener building society:

 ACHIEVEMENTS TO DATE FUTURE DEVELOPMENTS

 STRATEGY

-Climate Change risks considered in annual strategic planning and incorporated into our Corporate Plan.
-Launch of a further advance product to assist borrowers in making their homes more energy efficient.
+Climate change risks considered in annual strategic planning and incorporated into our Corporate Plan.
 Launch of cycle to work and electric car schemes for colleagues.
-Review out to identify opportunities for reducing our Carbon Footprint.
 We are actively supporting more eco-friendly Modern Methods of Construction within our self-build lending portfolio.
-Develop a broader range of products with a range of green finance options, including savings accounts.
-Develop Member information to increase awareness of green issues through mailings or information on the website.
-Identify strategic partners and third parties with green credentials in order to help reduce our carbon footprint.
-Consider funding a Green Education programme.
-Implement opportunities identified by review of Carbon Footprint.
-Initiatives for staff to use low carbon transport options, reduction and recycling of waste, reducing unnecessary consumption of goods and services.
+Partnership with Sherwood Forest Trust to plant a tree for every child's account opened.
+Develop a broader range of products with a range of Green finance options, including savings accounts.
+Develop member information to increase awareness of Green issues through mailings or information on the website.
+Identify strategic partners and third parties with Green credentials in order to help reduce our carbon footprint.
+Implement opportunities identified by review of carbon footprint.
 Replacement of Society van with electric or hybrid alternative.
+Introduction of climate change policy, action plan and roadmap.
+Introduction of Net Zero transition plan.

-RISK MAN AGEMENT
+RISK MAN IAGEMENT

-Risk Appetite for the management of Climate Change risks established.
+Risk Appetite for the management of climate change risks established.
 Enhanced understanding of those future risks inherent within our mortgage book, with initial discussions on changes required in the short to medium term.
-Climate Change risks considered within the annual ICAAP reporting process.
-Further consideration of Climate Change risks in lending decisions.
+Climate change risks considered within the annual ICAAP reporting process.
+Further consideration of climate change risks in lending decisions.

 GOVER NANCE

-Senior Management Function (SMF) for Climate Change allocated to Chief Executive.
-Society wide engagement with some climate related Embedding of Climate Change considerations in all Society policies.Ongoing education of colleagues on Climate Change
+Senior Management Function (SMF) for climate change allocated to Chief Executive.
+Introduction of Society Environmental Lead to provide enhanced focus.
+Subscribed to Sustainability in Finance forum.
+Embedding of climate change considerations in all Society policies.